hunterae/codeandtheology/source/articles/2015-01-25-how-we-hacked-together-a-4-night-5-day-anniversary-trip-to-miami-for-640-92.html.markdown

 ---
-title: How we hacked together a 4-night, 5-day Anniversary Trip to Miami for 40.92
+title: How we hacked together a 4-night, 5-day Anniversary Trip to Miami for $640.92
-published: 2015-01-25
 tags: life
 comments: true
 ---